Tax Laws in Nigeria: A Comprehensive Guide

 Withholding Tax

-The Companies Income Tax Act and the Personal Income Tax Act require companies or individuals, whether resident in Nigeria or not, to withhold tax from payments for goods and services provided to individuals or companies in Nigeria.
-Withholding tax must be filed within 21 days after the duty to deduct arose for deductions from companies.
-This tax is an advance payment of income tax.
+The Companies Income Tax Act and the Personal Income Tax Act mandate that companies or individuals, resident in Nigeria or not, withhold tax from payments for goods and services provided to individuals or companies in Nigeria.
+Withholding tax must be filed within 21 days after the duty to deduct arises.
+This tax acts as an advance payment of income tax.

-Withholding tax is 5% or 10%, depending on the type of payment or nature of the transaction and whether the recipient is an individual or a corporation.
+Withholding tax rates are either 5% or 10%, depending on the payment type and whether the recipient is an individual or a corporation.

 Recent Changes and Updates in Nigerian Tax Laws